Nelson Velazquez Preview, Player Props: Royals vs. White Sox

 White Sox Pitching Rankings

-- The White Sox allow the fourth-most home runs in baseball (193 total, 1.4 per game).
+- The White Sox give up the fourth-most home runs in baseball (196 total, 1.4 per game).

-- Toussaint (2-7) takes the mound for the White Sox in his 12th start of the season.
-He's put together a 4.87 ERA in 64 2/3 innings pitched, with 64 strikeouts.

-- In his last appearance on Saturday against the Detroit Tigers, the righty threw 5 1/3 innings, allowing three earned runs while surrendering five hits.
+- In his most recent time out on Tuesday against the Kansas City Royals, the righty went 5 1/3 innings, allowing four earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.